 ◊ THE CLASS: 60 min Moksha ◊

-Moksha West is located on the corner of 149th St. and 111th Ave. in West Edmonton.
-We’ll be honest – while the location is easily accessible because it’s on the axis of two major roads through town, it’s definitely a little out of the way for most people.
+They’re located on the corner of 149th St. and 111th Ave. in West Edmonton.
+While the location is easily accessible because it’s on the axis of two major roads through town, it’s definitely a little out of the way for most people.
 This isn’t a studio you’ll stumble on when walking down the street, as it’s located right across from an industrial park and there isn’t much in the area.
-BUT, it is one of the few hot yoga options in Edmonton, and it’s definitely worth a drive to check it out and get steamy.
-Because of the location, there is ample free parking, and a number of bus lines will take you right by the studio.
+BUT, it is one of the few hot yoga options in Edmonton, and it’s definitely worth a drive to get steamy.
+Because of the location, there’s ample free parking, and a number of bus lines will take you right by the studio.

 CLASS SCHEDULE + PRICE

-The drop-in rate is on par with bê Hot Yoga at $18 before tax, and some of the package deals are worth looking into.
-The best bang-for-your-buck is the 20 Class Pass, which works out to $12 per class.
-Moksha recommends that you sign-up online beforehand to reserve a spot, and that you show up approximately 15 minutes prior to the start time.
-On Fridays, Moksha holds a by-donation Karma Class with a $5 minimum donation (which goes to local charities) and passes aren’t used.
-I’m not sure we can think of a better way to start our weekend than by giving back to our community.
+The drop-in rate is on par with most Edmonton studios at $20 before tax.
+The best bang-for-your-buck is the 20 Class Pass, which works out to $12/class before tax.
+Metta recommends to sign-up online beforehand to reserve a spot, and to show up 15 minutes prior to the start time.
+On Fridays, Metta holds a by-donation Karma Class with a $5 minimum donation (which goes to local charities) and passes aren’t used.
+I’m not sure I can think of a better way to start our weekend than by giving back to our community.
 Oh hey, soft spot.

 - 1 Month Unlimited Membership: $150

 - Intro Offer $50 for 1 Month (though this has to be purchased on your first visit)